beatricericafortcx/group-exercise-submission/README.md

 - Clone and push to https://github.com/beatricericafortcx/group-exercise-submission.git in your local Git client

 ### Data Sources
-Please see below for some basic information about airlines, airports and Cathay Pacific.
+Basic information about airlines, airports and Cathay Pacific are provided below.
 <table>
   <tbody>
     <!-- Row -->